enugentdt/vatsimacsgenerator/README.md

 ## Routing
 Currently, all aircraft are written to proceed DIRECT.
 In a future revision, FAA PRD routing will be followed.
 If no routing is found through the PRD API, then the aircraft will proceed DIRECT.

+## Note
+In order for the webpage to not appear with a BLOCKED_BY_CLIENT error, you MUST turn any adblocking software off prior to use.